MarcRuble/experiment-utility/README.md

 ## Generators
 The package `generators` currently contains two kinds of file generators which are executed without arguments.
 The parameters for file generation are specified in a command-line dialogue.\
-Please see folder `exampleResults` for an example of generated output files.
+Please see folder `examples/exampleResults` for an example of generated output files.

 ### Balanced Latin Square Generator
 This generator takes two arguments: